pallosp/conic_research_sympy/docs/api.md

 def IsDoubleLine(conic: Matrix) -> bool | None
 ```

-Whether the conic consists of two coincident projective lines.
+Tells whether the conic consists of two coincident projective lines.

+Returns None if undecidable.

 <a id="point"></a>